disimulation/disimulation.github.io/index.md

 > **IDF invasion of Gaza-** `The Israeli Defense Force is warning civilians to evacuate Gaza City (population ~200,000), designating the city as a warzone for further conflict.
 Over 80% of the Gaza strip's population has been displaced since the beginning of the war.`
 > <iframe width="350" height="175" src="https://www.youtube.com/embed/7Jyc-LzXqk0?si=TUww-4NQbQO8wN8K" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+> **Trump assassination attempt-** `3 days after a 20-year-old gunman mounted the assassination attempt at a GOP rally, alt-right media continues to blame the event as 'inspired' by what they like to refer to as 'deep-state media' controlled by the left.
+Thomas Matthew Crooks was in fact a mentally unstable kid registered as a Republican.`
+> <iframe width="350" height="175" src="https://www.youtube.com/embed/ZJ7fs19SSuk?si=wtchEhXMh_Gb5xkd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>